-I’ve been to Kaohsiung (高雄市) four times.
-On my first visit in 2013, I barely saw anything of the harbor besides cargo ships and cranes.
-The only exception was the Kaohsiung Exhibition Center, then a brand-new building that opened onto a slice of waterfront lawn – and was sealed off by construction hoarding on both sides.
+On my first visit to Kaohsiung (高雄市) in 2013, I barely saw anything of the harbor besides cargo ships and cranes.
+The only exception was the Kaohsiung Exhibition Center, then a brand-new building that opened onto a sliver of waterfront lawn – and was sealed off by construction hoarding on both sides.

-Hop on this guide to learn the history behind Kaohsiung Harbor’s transformation, and see how you can explore it using the Kaohsiung Light Rail!
+In this guide you’ll discover the story behind Kaohsiung Harbor’s transformation, and see how you can explore it by riding the Kaohsiung Light Rail!

 Why is Kaohsiung Harbor only just seeing all these developments?
 Simple: Kaohsiung’s port has been (and still is) one of the busiest in the world.
 Back when Taiwan was under Japanese rule, the colonial government dredged Kaohsiung Harbor to make it deeper, reclaiming land that now forms the waterfront district of Yancheng and Hamasen.